elastic/integrations/packages/ti_threatq/docs/README.md

-# MISP Integration
+# ThreatQuotient Integration

-The MISP integration uses the REST API from the running MISP instance to retrieve indicators and Threat Intelligence.
+The ThreatQuotient integration uses the available REST API to retrieve indicators and Threat Intelligence.

 ## Logs

 ### Threat

-The MISP integration configuration allows to set the polling interval, how far back it should look initially, and optionally any filters used to filter the results.
+The ThreatQ integration requires you to set a valid URL, combination of Oauth2 credentials and the ID of the collection to retrieve indicators from.

-The filters themselves are based on the [MISP API documentation](https://www.circl.lu/doc/misp/automation/#search) and should support all documented fields.
+By default the indicators will be collected every 1 minute, and deduplication is handled by the API itself.

 **Exported fields**